anionDev/ClientInformation/ClientInformation/Other/Hints.md

 ## IDE

-The recommended IDE for this code-unit is [Visual Studio Code](https://code.visualstudio.com/).
+The recommended IDE for this codeunit is [Visual Studio Code](https://code.visualstudio.com/).